ChristianHiland/Rune/app/scr/main/res/layout/README.md

 Screens for the Runeshi app.

-pre-screen: Is the screen that the user sees when running the app, And also where the slect device is at.
+mainFragment: Is the screen that the user sees when running the app, And also where the slect device is at.

 Home-screen: Is the screen that the user sees when they get past the pre-screen.